andypowe11/Dash-Button-iMessage-Sender/README.md

 This project takes a standard Amazon Dash button and turns it into a tool for sending a message to one of your contacts via iMessage on your iMac or Macbook.
 I use it to send a reminder to my son to either 1) come and have tea,
-2) get out of bed or 3) pop downstairs (depending on the time of day that the button is pressed).
-You can use it to do what you like.
+2) get out of bed in the morning or 3) pop downstairs (depending on the time of day that the button is pressed).
+You can use it to send whatever messages you like.

 There are plenty of example sites for hacking Dash buttons but most seem to be written for either Windows or the Raspberry Pi and didn't work quite as expected under MacOS.
 The instructions below should get you up and